 The merger will be accounted for using the acquisition method of accounting with FIS as the acquirer of Worldpay.
 FIS will record assets acquired, including identifiable intangible assets, and liabilities assumed from Worldpay at their respective fair values at the effective time of the merger.
-Any excess of the purchase price (as described under Note 3 under "Unaudited Pro Forma Condensed Combined Financial Statements-Notes to the Unaudited Pro Forma Condensed Combined Financial Statements" beginning on page [•]) over the net fair value of such assets and liabilities will be recorded as goodwill.
+Any excess of the purchase price (as described under Note 3 under "Notes to Unaudited Pro Forma Condensed Combined Financial Statements" beginning on page 185) over the net fair value of such assets and liabilities will be recorded as goodwill.